-Due to the global pandemic, many families are spending a lot more time at home than ever before.
-What hasn’t changed is the priority of summer safety for kids.
+Due to the global pandemic, some families may choose to spend more time at home this summer and that means they’ll need to prioritize summer safety for kids.
 According to the Centers for Disease Control and Prevention, unintentional injuries are the leading cause of death in children ages 19 and younger.

 It’s no surprise that kids are more prone to injuries during the summertime as they explore outdoors and maybe even wonder away from a parent’s supervision.
 To make sure your family stays safe this summer, here are some tips to help you avoid these common at-home accidents.